Fade (audio engineering): Origins and examples

-Though relatively rare, songs can fade out then fade back in.
+Though relatively rare, songs can fade out and then fade back in.
 Some examples of this are "Helter Skelter" and "Strawberry Fields Forever" by The Beatles, "Suspicious Minds" by Elvis Presley, "Shine On Brightly" by Procol Harum, "Sunday Bloody Sunday" by John Lennon and Yoko Ono, "That Joke Isn't Funny Anymore" by The Smiths, "Thank You" by Led Zeppelin, "In Every Dream Home A Heartache" by Roxy Music, "It's Only Money, Pt.
 2" by Argent, "The Great Annihilator" by Swans, "(Reprise) Sandblasted Skin" by Pantera, "Illumination Theory" and "At Wit's End" by Dream Theater, "Future" by Paramore, "Doomsday" by MF Doom, "Outro" by M83, "Cold Desert" by Kings of Leon, and "The Edge Of The World" by DragonForce.

 Contemporary

 No modern recording can be reliably identified as "the first" to use the technique.
 In 2003, on the (now-defunct) website Stupid Question, John Ruch listed the following recordings as possible contenders:

 Bill Haley's cover version of "Rocket 88" (1951) fades out to indicate the titular car driving away.
 There are claims that The Beatles' "Eight Days a Week" (recorded 1964) was the first song to use the reverse effect—a fade-in.
 In fact, The Supremes had used this effect on their single "Come See About Me", issued a little over a month before "Eight Days a Week".

 More recently: "At the meta-song level, the prevalence of pre-taped sequences (for shops, pubs, parties, concert intervals, aircraft headsets) emphasizes the importance of flow.
 The effect on radio pop programme form [is] a stress on continuity achieved through the use of fades, voice-over links, twin-turntable mixing and connecting jingles."